Gardening For the Butterflies

 - Shasta daisies

 Most of these are easy to grow perennials, once you plant them they’ll keep coming back year after year to feed your butterfly population.
 Just make sure you don’t use any chemical pesticides that might harm your butterfly friends.
+So it’s super easy once you do the initial planting of your butterfly garden, to keep it going year after year.

 Thanks for linking.
 Great info on creating a butterfly habitat.